polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Explanation

 The approach proposed below was chosen primarly because it minimizes the number of breaking changes, the complexity and takes less implementation and testing time.
 The proposal is to change the existing primitives while keeping binary compatibility with the older versions.
-We repurpose unused fields to introduce core index and a session index information in the `CandidateDescriptor` and extend the UMP usage to output core index information.
+We repurpose unused fields to introduce core index and a session index information in the `CandidateDescriptor` and extend the UMP for transporting non-XCM messages.

 ### Reclaiming unused space in the descriptor